MengerSponge/PHYS4130-S26/Emma Krebs/NumericIntegration/Project 1/Writeup.md

 The ending point 7 becomes:  1.0\
 The test variable 5 becomes:  0.3333333333333333

--You will probably add more to this after doing the challenege section.

 ### Legendre Polynomials

 ![Image](CompProject1Figure.png)

-Fig. 1) This is an image depicting the plots of two Legendre polynomials along with their multiplied equation, P(i)*P(j).
+Fig. 1) This is an image depicting the plots of two Legendre polynomials along with their product, P(i)*P(j).
 The subgraphs start at P(1) and P(1) and increase in i and j along the rows and columns to create a 4x4 group of subplots ranging from P(1) to P(4).

 The resulting integration from -1 to 1 for this is given in the following statement: